-The Foreach loop Container Item enumerator iterate over the items mentioned within the container columns.
-This SSIS Integration Services article shows the step in configuring the SSIS Foreach loop Item enumerator with an example.
+The Foreach loop Container Item enumerator iterates over the items mentioned within the container columns.
+This SSIS Integration Services article shows the steps in configuring the SSIS Foreach loop Item enumerator with an example.

-To demonstrate this SSIS Foreach Loop Item Enumerator, we use the below query.
-Our job is to export this table data in different text files based on the country name.
+We use the query below to demonstrate this SSIS Foreach Loop Item Enumerator.
+It returns the Fact Internet Sales information for all the available countries.
+We export this table data in different text files based on the country name.
 For instance, English Country Name = Australia will load into the Australia Sales CSV file.

 SSIS Foreach Loop Item Enumerator Example